State, Federal Taxes For Gambling In Iowa

 As tempting as it might be to “forget” to include gambling wins on your tax return, you are running a significant risk by doing so.

 The sportsbooks, casinos and lottery commission are all obligated to report the winnings of their players.
-If your return does not match, you could be chosen for an audit.
+If your return does not match, you could get audited.

 You must report wins of more than $600 in a year in Iowa.
 Also, you must report all wins on your federal tax returns.